Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ## Part 3-1.
 Normal Form : 1NF.
 2NF.
 3NF. etc...

 Welcome to Part 3!
 Here, we will learn another important SQL queries called `JOIN`.
 Many people struggle to understand when and how to use `JOIN`.
-To understand why this `JOIN` is important to know, we must learn normalization, which is a DB design technique which reduce redundancy and improve efficiency in data storage.
+To understand why this `JOIN` is important to know, we must learn normalization, which is a DB design technique to reduce redundancy and improve efficiency in data storage.

 `JOIN` basically produces various "joined" results derived from two or more tables related to one another.
 Let's see two tables shown below.